ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 - Cloud services that include cognitive capabilities from IBM® Watson™
 - Ability to manage dedicated cluster resources for both stateless applications and stateful workloads

-### Containers
+### Virtual machines vs containers

-Containers provide isolation similar to virtual machines (VMs), except provided by the OS and at the process level.
+Containers provide isolation similar to virtual machines (VMs), except provided by the OS and at the process level [confusing].
 Each container is a process or group of processes that are run in isolation.
 Typical containers explicitly run only a single process because they have no need for the standard system services.
 What they usually need to do can be provided by system calls to the base OS kernel.

 The isolation on Linux is provided by a feature called namespaces.
 Each different kind of isolation, that is, user and cgroups, is provided by a different namespace.

-### Virtual machines VS containers

 Traditional applications are run on native hardware.
 A single application does not typically use the full resources of a single machine.
 Most organizations try to run multiple applications on a single machine to avoid wasting resources.
 You could run multiple copies of the same application, but to provide isolation, you can use VMs to run multiple application instances (VMs) on the same hardware.
 These VMs have full operating system stacks that make them relatively large and inefficient due to duplication both at runtime and on disk.